Volume level, Fuzz level and Tone control with just the right amount of

 Shipping fee will be added at checkout for all orders outside of USA.

 Another favorite from the BJFe research program, the Arctic White Fuzz purrrs like a snow leopard at lower levels and attacks with full vintage growl when pushed.
 This is the most straightforward of the BearFoot fuzzes.
 The AWF borrows the best parts of the silicon FF/TB vintage sound and feel and adds its own voice and personality that sits in a mix and cuts through better than most.
-And it's a great recording fuzz as Bjorn wiped out the background noise found in most fuzzes.
+And it’s a great recording fuzz as the background noise found in most fuzzes has been wiped out!

 Pink Purple Fuzz vs. Arctic White Fuzz